-Regardless of what your health and fitness target is, sleep can have a profound impact on how well you progress towards achieving that target.
+Regardless of your health and fitness aspirations, sleep has a profound impact on how well you progress toward achieving those aspirations.

 Sleep is the best thing you can do to reset the health of your body and mindMatthew Walker

-He also highlighted how important sleep is over diet.
-The better your sleep, the more hormone leptin is produced which suppresses hunger.
+Also, the better you sleep, the more of the hormone leptin is produced which suppresses hunger.
 However, just a single night of bad sleep exponentially increases the hormone ghrelin which makes you crave more refined carbohydrates and sugary foods.

-Of course what we eat and how much we move and how we manage our stress levels are important, but sleep quality and quantity is the foundation building blocks for all of these to be effective.
+Of course nutrition and exercise are important, but sleep quality provides the foundation for nutrition and exercise to be effective.

 We have a chronic sleep problem

-Despite the above, many of us are chronically sleep deprived with a study by Oxford University highlighting the considerable consequences to our health from weight gain, quadrupling our chances to get sick and being much less productive and low on energy.
+Despite the above, many of us are chronically sleep deprived.
+A study by Oxford University highlighted the fact that many people in the UK don’t get good quality sleep with considerable consequences to our health.
+This includes weight gain, quadrupling our chances of getting sick and being low on energy.

 There is a hidden shame attached to sleep.

 You don’t feel ashamed for exercising or eating well.